-In the previous blog in the series, we explored how database servers naturally grow over time and the perceived limitations that prevent them from being optimized.
+In the previous blog of this the series, we explored how database servers naturally grow over time and the perceived limitations that prevent them from being optimized.
 In this article, we look at the benefits of consolidating your database platform and how you can make the process easier.

 By eliminating the unnecessary database servers and CPU cores, data platform renewals provide a real opportunity for cost savings, providing you have ample time to prepare.
 But the challenge is exactly that—time.